swisspost-yellowcube/wooyellowcube/README.md

 * WooCommerce 3.4.7+, tested up to 3.5.7
 * PHP 7+, tested up to 7.2

+CAUTION:
-CAUTION: Before updating to WordPress 5.x, update WooCommerce first!
+* Before updating to WordPress 5.x, update WooCommerce first!
+* NOT tested with Gutenberg

 ## Documentation